 - Are you taking other medications?

 - What side effects can you tolerate?

-- What happens if you miss a dose?
+- What should you do if you miss a dose?

-Sign up for a reminder service.
-Many AIDS service organizations and pharmacies have a free program that will call to remind you to take your medications.
-You can also find free reminder services online that will send you a text message or email every day at the times you specify.
-(For a free online program unaffiliated with any pharmaceutical company, click here.)
+- Sign up for a reminder.
+Some AIDS service organizations and pharmacies have free programs that will call or text to remind you to take your medications.
+There are also reminder services online that will send you a message at a specified time.

-Meds on the go.
-If you find that you regularly need to take your meds on the go, check out portable pocket-sized pill cases.
+- Meds on the go.
+If you need to take your medications while outside the house, check out portable pocket-sized pill cases.
 Some even have built-in timers.

-Plan ahead.
-Make sure that you regularly refill your prescriptions so you don’t run out of your medications.
+- Plan ahead.
+Make sure to regularly refill your prescriptions so you don’t run out of your medications.

 Lapses in treatment adherence can happen to anyone.
 Don’t feel bad or guilty if you sometimes miss a dose, but resolve to do better for the sake of your health.
 Talk to your health care provider, pharmacist or case manager if you have trouble taking your medications as prescribed and need help addressing adherence challenges.
 Finding other people in your situation can also help.
 Join a support group or connect with other people living with HIV in the POZ Forums.